TITLE 8 SOCIAL SERVICES

 B. PSD shall develop a case plan with all families adopting children in PSD custody.

 C. During this period PSD shall provide information to the adoptive family regarding requirements for legal finalization of the adoption including the family’s selection of an attorney, name change of the child, and required consent of the child, if the child is over 14 years of age.

 D. PSD shall assess and document the status of placement until finalization of the adoption.

 E. If the adoptive family and child, with PSD approval, move out of state prior to the finalization, PSD shall initiate a referral through the interstate compact on the placement of children to request appropriate post placement services and written reports from the receiving state.
 PSD shall retain jurisdiction and responsibility for all case activities until finalization.

-A. PSD establishes time frames for finalization based on the age and needs of the child pursuant to the Adoption Act, 32A-5-25 A and the time frames for court approval of finalization pursuant to 32A-5-36 F(6) NMSA 1978.
+A. PSD establishes time frames for finalization based on the age and needs of the child pursuant to the New Mexico Children’s Code, Section 32A-5-25 A NMSA 1978 and the time frames for court approval of finalization pursuant to 32A-5-36 F(6) NMSA 1978.

 B. The family may file the adoption petition according to their state of residence or in New Mexico.

 C. Placement staff compiles and submits post placement reports to the court for all PSD children and children placed for adoption in New Mexico through the interstate compact for the placement of children.